19hours/sg-statutes/Acts/Stamp Duties Act.md

 859\.
 In any case in which allowance is made for spoiled or misused stamps, the Commissioner may give in lieu thereof other stamps of the same denomination and value, or if required, and he thinks proper, stamps of any other denomination to the same amount in value or, in his discretion, the same value in money, deducting therefrom the discount, if any, allowed on the purchase of stamps of a like description.

-8Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+8Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+(Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 ### Stamp may be repurchased